google/gsocguides/pages/mentor/19-org_application.md

 If your application is rejected, the following you may want to consider reaching out to an accepted umbrella org that might be able to accommodate you.

+## What's On the Application?

+The questions vary from year to year, but will be similar to:

+* Why does your org want to participate in GSoC?
+* How many potential mentors have agreed to mentor this year?
+* How will you keep mentors engaged with their students?
+* How will you help your students stay on schedule to complete their projects?
+* How will you get your students involved in your community during GSoC?
+* How will you keep students involved with your community after GSoC?
+* Has your org been accepted as a mentor org in GSoC?
+* What year was your project started?
+* Where does your source code live?

+You'll also be asked to complete a profile for your organization including the
+following:

+* Organization name
+* Short description
+* Long description
+* Logo
+* Primary open source license
+* Contact information
+* Organization website
+* Social media links
+* #Tags for technology and topics
+* Organization specific application information